LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/using-methods.rst

 Optional Arguments
 ^^^^^^^^^^^^^^^^^^^^

-An argument becomes optional when the parameters is coded to take a **default value**.
+An argument becomes optional when the parameter is coded to take a **default value**.
 This means that if you invoke the method and don't pass it a value, the parameter will use the default value instead.
 This can be useful in testing methods.